stcalica/nero-party/PROMPT.md

 - **Frontend:** React, Vite, TailwindCSS (basic boilerplate)
 - **Database:** SQLite (local, no setup required)

+We recognize that you may not have experience with some or all of these libraries/ frameworks but we're hoping you can get the hang of it quickly.
+We won't judge too hard on proper implementation of them.

+However, you should know that this **is** our tech stack, so you'll be rewarded if you're able to use them properly.

-You'll need to integrate with **Spotify's API** for song search and playback.
+Also, you'll need to integrate with **Spotify's API** for song search and playback.
+We intentionally did not implement this for you - we're just making sure you know how to figure stuff out on your own.

 ## What We're Evaluating